 Pre-flush all lines of the CVC with 3 to 5 mL of sterile saline and then close the ports with caps or syringes.

-When flushing a central line, use a 10-mL syringe (or one of equal or greater diameter) and do not push too hard to avoid rupturing the line.
+When flushing a central line, use a 10-mL syringe (or one of equal or greater volume) and do not push too hard to avoid rupturing the line.

 Prepare the sterile field